-However, DVA recognises the potential impact coronavirus may have on your organisation completing the project with social distancing and other public health measures in place.
-The grant offer will be available for the initial 12-month period only, however DVA will consider extending the length of the agreement at a later date if your organisation can demonstrate that it requires more time to complete the project due to coronavirus.
+However, DVA recognises the potential impact COVID-19 may have on your organisation completing the project with social distancing and other public health measures in place.
+The grant offer will be available for the initial 12-month period only, however DVA will consider extending the length of the agreement at a later date if your organisation can demonstrate that it requires more time to complete your project due to COVID-19.
 This flexibility will ensure projects can be completed within a reasonable timeframe and continue to deliver great support to the veteran community.